TrackMaster® HarnessPro Help Guide

 Trainer - Name of today's trainer

-Driver UDR - Universal driver rating last 365 days at this track
+Universal driver rating last 365 days at this track

-Trainer UTR - Universal trainer rating last 365 days at this track
+Universal trainer rating last 365 days at this track

 Driver/Trainer UDR - Universal rating for driver and trainer together last 365 days at this track